 Juss also holds regular motivational workshops that engage students with questions of faith, spirituality, mindfulness, and positive thinking.
 She says it is a pleasure for her to be involved with the MORSL team where learning to love each other is an ongoing process.

-Please feel free to reach out to Juss jussrani [at] gmail.com (by email) if you have any questions, worries or anxieties or simply because you want to discuss something and she will be happy to meet you.
+Please feel free to reach out to Juss jussrani [at] gmail.com (by email) if you have any questions, worries or anxieties or simply because you want to discuss something and she will be happy to connect with you.